loris-verga/TheDualityOfSimilarity/_includes/intro.md

 Thanks to the analyses permormed by the authors of the datasets, we can obtain the following information:

-- The authors' writing style when they write posts, thanks to the stylometric data attached to the hyperlinks.
+- The authors' writing style when they write posts, based on the stylometric data attached to the hyperlinks.

-- The emotions that the authors express when they write their posts, thanks to the psychological data attached to the hyperlinks.
+- The emotions that the authors express when they write their posts, based on the psychological data attached to the hyperlinks.

-- The proximity of subreddits in terms of common authors, thanks to the embeddings datasets.
+- The proximity of subreddits in terms of common authors, based on the embeddings datasets.

 This data allows us to ask the following provocative question: <strong>Does similarity create harmony… or fuel negative reactions?</strong>

-And more specifically: <em>How to define similarity?</em> Shared users?
+And more specifically: <em>How to define similarity?
+Shared users?
 Writing style?
-Emotional tone? <em>Do subreddits within the same thematic universe behave alike?</em> <em>Is there a type of similarity so fundamental that it predicts whether an inter-community interaction will be positive or hostile?</em>
+Emotional tone?
+Do subreddits within the same thematic universe behave alike?
+Is there a type of similarity so fundamental that it predicts whether an inter-community interaction will be positive or hostile?</em>

 The datasets allow us to view Reddit not as a collection of disconnected topics, but as a dynamic ecosystem of <strong>mindsets</strong>, <strong>writing styles</strong>, and <strong>shared populations</strong>.
 In this data story, we map out what it means for two communities to be “similar”, examine how similarity relates to negativity, and ask: